What is Indirect compensation?

 What is the importance of Indirect compensation?

 The focus of indirect compensation is to provide benefits for employees in an organisation.
-By providing employees with additional or non-financial compensation, the company shows that it is willing to go beyond basic offerings to ensure that its employees’ needs are met and illustrates how much the organization values its staff.
+By providing employees with additional or non-financial compensation, the company shows that it is willing to go beyond basic offerings to ensure that employees’ needs are met and it illustrates how much the organization values its staff.

 Candidates report benefits among their top considerations before accepting a job offer.
 Indirect compensation is of great importance to employees.
 They feel more valued, motivated and engaged, and it increases morale and retention rate.
 Organizations that provide indirect compensation attract the type of talented, dedicated, and hard-working employees that can best represent the company.